-A common method of calculating similarity called Cosine Similarity is used in machine learning articles such as [38] [37, 38] [39].
+A common method of calculating similarity called Cosine Similarity is used in machine learning articles such as [38] [39].
 If we name feature vectors of the drug of di and dj as xi and xj, Cosine Similarity between xi and xj is defined as follows:

-SCos (xi, xj) = xi . xj / (||xi ||2 ||xj ||2) (1)
+Scos xi, xj= xi . xjxi xj|) (1)

-Where || . ||2 is the Euclidean Norm and xi .xj is inner product of two vectors.
+Where || . || is the Euclidean Norm and xi .xj is the inner product of two vectors.

 Integration drug similarity matrices

-Similarity Network Fusion (SNF) [23] [23] is a new computational method for data integration.
-Briefly, SNF combines many different types of features (such as chemical structure and off-label side effect, and more - clinical data, questionnaires, image data, etc.) for a given set of samples (e.g., drugs).
+Similarity Network Fusion (SNF) [23] is a new computational method for data integration.
+Briefly, SNF combines many different types of features (such as chemical structure and off-label side effects, and more - clinical data, questionnaires, image data, etc.) for a given set of samples (e.g., drugs).
 SNF first constructs a sample similarity network for each of the data types and then iteratively integrates these

 networks using a novel network fusion method.
 Working in the sample network space allows SNF to avoid dealing with different scales, collection bias, and noise in different data types.
 Integrating data in a non-linear fashion allows SNF to take advantage of the common and complementary information in different data types.
 Figure 1 is a good visualization of SNF processes that has been used in our method

 structure.
+Figure 1 is a detailed example of SNF [23] steps. (a) An example representation of chemical structure feature and off-label side effect feature for the same set of drugs. (b) Drug-drug similarity matrices for each feature type. (c) Drug-drug similarity networks are equivalent to the drug-drug data.
+Nodes represent drugs, and edges represent drug pairwise similarities. (d) Network fusion by SNF iteratively updates each of the networks with information from the other networks, making them more similar with each step. (e) The iterative network fusion results in convergence to the final fused network.
+The edge color indicates which data type has contributed to the given similarity.

-In this section, similarity matrices of the chemical structure and the off-label side effect of drugs were integrated via SNF method.
+In this section, similarity matrices of the chemical structure and the off-label side effects of drugs were integrated via the SNF method.
 The output of this integration is a new similarity matrix, Ssnf has dimensions of 568 × 568, and elements of Ssnf have a value between 0 and 1.
-To integrate the network similarity, the package of SNFPy is used, which is implemented in Python and is available at [40] [39].
+To integrate the network similarity, the package of SNFPy is used, which is implemented in Python and is available at [40].

 Input matrix format

 At this stage, a matrix forms with 1139 columns and 322056 rows.
-Figure 2 shows the matrix header which consists of the following columns:
+In Figure 2, shows the input data header including the following columns:

 Drug pairs: Name of the drug i-th and the name of the drug j-th.